ReputationExisting/ReputationExisting/README.md

 - 👋 Hi, I’m @ReputationExisting
 - 👀 I’m interested in audio and music production.
 - 🌱 I’m currently learning how to program in C, C++ and python with the cs50 course in edx.org.
-- 💞️ I’m looking to collaborate on audio singnal processors or sound implementation proyects.
+- 💞️ I’m looking to collaborate on audio signal processors or sound implementation proyects.
 - 📫 How to reach me at Discord Account: ReputationExisting#4767.